 - any special terms or payment arrangements

-- their current method of payment
+- their current payment information

 - their product/service subscriptions, including the quantity of each and any special pricing agreements

-Once you’ve completed any necessary data adjustments and updates, you’ll be ready to get started with implementation.
+Once you’ve completed any necessary customer data adjustments and updates, you’ll be ready to get started with implementation.